JimmyRespawn/PassionNano/productblog/content/docs/iptv/updatelog.md

 - Improvement: Improve pinned speed for the first time under Win 11
 - Improvement: Some UI adjustment and translation completion
 - Bug fixes: Fix some failure of downloading EPG when the EPG is a huge list
+- Bug fixes: Fix the app freezes while downloading a big list in the standalone EPG page
-- Bug fixes: Fix the failure of downloading list from some short url sites like shortio, etc
+- Bug fixes: Fix the failure of downloading channel list from some short url sites like shortio, etc
 - Bug fixes: Fix the top-right button color not changing while auto theme switched
+- Bug fixes: Fix the app crash while some circumstances during changing media source's server type

 ## v1.0.42